Supervised-Soup/supervised-soup-project/README.md

   - Augmentation preset
 - Train for the specified number of epochs

-Checkpoints and logs are stored automatically in `results/`.
+Checkpoints and logs are stored automatically with wandb or locally in `results/`.

 ### 3. Evaluation